Thinking of cutting Lucky Bamboo stalk in half?

 They might look great together initially, but it becomes difficult to manage them later.

-Therefore, the pruning method can be a great option for such overgrown plants.
+Therefore, pruning can be a great option for overgrown plants.

 But don’t get overenthusiastic and prune all the growth from your plant.

-Ideally, you should cut the ones that don’t look great aesthetically and may be damaged due to some reason.
+Ideally, you should cut the ones that don’t look great aesthetically and may be damaged for some reason.

 Apart from that, you should cut the stalks of outer plants and then reach the inner ones, if needed.